-- The section shares imaging findings of your case diagnosis.
+- This section begins with the name of your case diagnosis.
 It follows with a list specifying the most common and important imaging findings of the disease, and not necessarily the imaging findings encountered in your specific case.
 Be sure to mention the appearance of the disease on different imaging modalities, if relevant.
 Also mention if one modality is most important for the diagnosis.
 Include 1 or 2 annotated images with captions from your case on this page and reference the annotations in your caption of imaging finding. - For IR procedures, state the procedure name and list key steps of the technique, equipment, key imaging findings, and outcomes associated with the procedure.